raphael-group/CNT-MD/README.md

 	./mixcnp input.samples -Z 120 -d -j 2 -k 3 -m 4000 -ni 5 -ns 50 -nt 2 -o result.out -s 120 -t 0.001 -ss 12 &> log

 `input.samples` is the file containing the input samples in the input format.
 The rightmost bound *Z* is set to 120 using `-Z` and `-lbZ` is left to the default value of 0, therefore the best value of Lambda_max is searched for in the interval *[0, 120]*.
+The number of leaves is fixed to be equal to 3 through `-k`.
 The option `-d` is used to force the presence of the normal diploid clone, and this is indeed needed to study the normal admixture.
 Given parameters `-j 2 -ni 5 -ns 50 -s 600`, we can estimate an upper bound on the total running time.
 There are 2 workers (`-j 2`) running in parallel and each of these will run roughly half of the total number of 50 starting points (`-ns 50`).
 Our method runs an iterative procedure composed of at most 5 steps (`-ni 5`) for each starting point.
 Each step of the iterative procedure is composed of two steps: a C-step and a U-step. such that the parameter `-s 600` specifies the time limit for each step of each iteration.
 The U-step typically does not affect the total running time.